AgedLace/AgedLace.github.io/content/index.md

 ---
-Title: Welcome to Be Not Deceived
+Title: index
 Type: MOC
 Date-Created: 2024-08-16 03:16:55
-Date-Modified: 2024-08-16 06:04:37
+Date-Modified: 2024-08-26 03:58:58
 tags: []
-Description: Jesus answered, "See to it that no one deceives you.
+Description: Jesus answered, "See to it that no one deceives you." - Matthew 24:4
 ---

-# Welcome to Be Not Deceived
+## Welcome to Be not Deceived

+---

-## Jesus Said, "See to it that no One Deceives You." - Matthew 24:4
+### Jesus Said, "See to it that no One Deceives You." - Matthew 24:4

 > [!note] **Matthew 24:24**
 >